elm-conf-us/2017.elm-conf.us/content/talks/jeremy-fairbank.md

 ---

 Jeremy is a web developer with a master's degree in computer science.
-He has many years of experience in front-end development and full-stack development, working heavily with JavaScript and Ruby.
-He has presented numerous times at conferences such as Fluent Conf and RailsConf.
-He is passionate about front-end development and its future, taking that passion to the world of Elm too.
+He works for Test Double, helping improve how the world builds software.
+He has many years of experience in front-end development and is passionate about its future, taking that passion to the world of Elm too.
 He is currently authoring a book on Elm with The Pragmatic Programmers.

 <!--more-->